Madonna and religion: Religious community

-Several Madonna concerts were condemned by prosecutors and religious adherents, including radical Orthodox believers who staged anti-Madonna protests.
-Alone with her 1993 Girlie Show, Plinio Corrêa de Oliveira, a Brazilian traditional Catholic activist reported protests and "rebuff" in countries such Germany and Argentina.
+Various Madonna's concerts were condemned by religious adherents, including radical Orthodox believers.
+For instance, during her 1993's Girlie Show, Plinio Corrêa de Oliveira, a Brazilian traditional Catholic activist reported protests and "rebuff" in countries such Germany and Argentina.
 She angered many Polish religious adherents in various of her stops when she toured.
 According to Evangelical Times during her Dutch stop of the Confessions Tour, police arrested a 63-year-old priest who admitted to making a hoax call in an attempt to disrupt the event.
 A bomb threat was also reported.
+In January 2023, Madonna sparked again outrage among Christian community after doing an all-female Last Supper photoshoot, and also for channeling Virgin Mary as Our Lady of Sorrows, on the first Vanity Fair's European "Icon issue".
+The European Conservative headlined, that her photoshoots "Reveals Deep Occult Roots of the Entertainment Industry".